 Hayward is a member agency of BAWSCA, which represents the interests of the twenty-six entities that purchase water from San Francisco.
 In 2006, Hayward delegated authority to BAWSCA to negotiate the WSA, with the condition that Hayward staff be present at the negotiation meetings.
 Wholesale customers, including Hayward, also approved Amendment No. 1 in 2013, to prohibit changes to the Hetch Hetchy Reservoir unless there is an amendment to the WSA.
-In 2014, Hayward also delegated authority to BAWSCA to initiate, defend and settle arbitration related to the WSA.
+In 2014, Hayward also delegated authority to BAWSCA to initiate, defend, and settle arbitration related to the WSA.

 BAWSCA administers the WSA on behalf of its members.
 Several sections of the WSA have been identified as requiring amendment to address substantive issues that have arisen during implementation of the WSA.
 On September 25, 2018, the City Council approved a resolution authorizing BAWSCA to represent Hayward in negotiations with San Francisco on eight specific and discrete WSA provisions.
+BAWSCA and SFPUC concluded their negotiations in November 2018 and SFPUC approved the proposed contract amendments on December 11, 2018.
+Staff received regular briefings from BAWSCA during the negotiations with San Francisco.